Clinical-Genomics/genmod/docs/genetic-models.md

 * Variant is considered _de novo_ if both parents are genotyped and do not carry the variant
 * The variants following this modell will be annotated with ``AD``or ``AD_dn``

+**Special Case:** If the variant belongs to a gene that have been annotated with reduced penetrance we will allow healthy carriers. (i.e. healthy individuals can be heterozygotes)

 ### Autosomal Compound Heterozygote ###